fortrabbit/blog/php-74-update.md

 ---
 title: PHP 7.4 and other updates
-excerpt: Changelog on new versions.
+intro: Changelog on new versions.
 created: 2020-03-27
 author: fl
 lead: We are currently preparing a small update.
 PHP 7.4 and some extensions.
 Here is a list with lots of numbers and dots.